Scalable web application! You might have heard a lot about it.

 Executive Dashboard: An executive dashboard is used to display companies’ information in an organized manner.
 Ext JS provides a complete and feature-rich administrative app template that lets you build a powerful admin dashboard.

 Kitchen Sink (Modern and Classic): It is a complete showcase of Ext JS components and features in modern and classic tool kits.

 Ext JS Calendar: Ext JS Calendar is a powerful component that lets you incorporate date and event data to create stunning custom calendars.
-This calendar utilizes the minimalistic design philosophy, meaning it can be extended to cater to any requirement.
+This calendar utilizes the minimalistic design philosophy, which can be extended to cater to any requirement.

 DataView: You can easily create a lot of components dynamically using DataView.
-It lets you easily render a lot of data from server back end or other data source.
-You can use DataView in case you want to show sets of the same components a number of times.
+It lets you easily render a lot of data from server back end or other data sources.
+You can use DataView in case you want to show sets of the same components several times.